First published: 2017

 However, there are no significant revelations and no fantastic insights.
 There is no new take on dealing with loss other than learning to accept and live with it.
 The only wisdom, perhaps, is that Serge and Igor seem somewhat closer than before.
 It is as though they feel united in their grief despite disagreeing on how Matt came to lose his life.

 Perhaps because I failed to identify with any of the characters, I couldn’t feel their pain when they returned to the cabin to mourn their friend’s loss and try to understand what happened.
-Maybe I haven’t experienced enough loss to appreciate the story truly.
+Perhaps my personal experiences didn’t allow me to fully connect with the characters’ grief.

 The blurb also promised “humorous conversations”, but I didn’t find the story funny.
 The author tries to be witty, but the humour is clichéd and quite stereotypical.
-How is it still acceptable to mock someone for their chosen profession because it doesn’t ‘fit in’ to the archaic vision that there are male and female jobs?
-I mean, seriously, this is 2017 we’re talking about.
+Some of the humour relies on outdated stereotypes about professions, which didn’t resonate with me.

 The art is distinct and quite minimalist, which is in keeping with the story.
 It neither outshines the story nor underdelivers.